Convert Millimeters of Mercury to Bar

 When do you need to convert between Millimeters of Mercury and Bar?

-A metric unit of pressure equal to exactly 100,000 pascals (100 kPa), approximately equal to Earth's average sea-level atmospheric pressure.
+A metric unit of pressure equal to exactly 100,000 pascals (100 kPa), approximately the average sea-level atmospheric pressure on Earth (1 atm = 1.
 Millimeters of Mercury and Bar are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.